bjss-data-academy/apache-spark-databricks/spark-sql.md

 ## Working with Spark SQL
 SQL only works on tables and views.
 To use SQL with a dataframe, we must first convert it to a table or a view.

+TODO
+TODO - repetition to remove, rearrange to use scored_df as running example - clarify text and floe TODO

 ### Creating an empty table
 This follows standard ANSI SQL DDL syntax, with the ability to work with complex data types.